mtthidoteu/credit-monzo/README.md

 # Amex-Monzo

-A script to synchronise Amex Transactions and Monzo, which can be setup to be run every 15 minutes via cron.
+A script to synchronise Credit Card Transactions and Monzo, which can be setup to be run every 15 minutes via cron.
 #### Requirements
 - Monzo Account
-- American Express Account
+- Support Credit Card
 - Python >3.9 (Virtual Env is recommended!)

+### Supported Credit Card
+- American Express
+- Barclaycard (untested*)
+- Capital One (untested*)
+- Tesco Bank (untested*)

+* I haven't personally tested these but I don't see why it shouldn't work!
+The truelayer api is pretty straightforward

 | :exclamation:  Attention :exclamation:  |